adidadonne/DataStructuresCourse_technion_project1/README.md

 # DataStructuresCourse_technion_project1
-this is a Tehcnion data Structures course home work project number one. please read the README file for elaborated description
+This is a Tehcnion data Structures course home work project number one. please read the README file for elaborated description

 the project "question" / requirements :
 StaticEye is a company that develops Autonomy cars.